In This Issue: The Joys of Spring

 What’s in Your Refund?

 With over $426.1 billion issued through more than 122.3 million refunds by the IRS, there are a multitude of ways to use this hard-earned money.
-The Clinic’s VITA program alone was thrilled to provide free tax preparation for 5,284 returns, leading to $7.9 million in refunds and saving $1.3 million in tax preparation fees for New Yorkers who need it most.
-For low-income Americans, the tax refund often represents a significant portion of their annual income –up to 40% –and gives them the opportunity to achieve their financial goals by kickstarting a savings account, paying off lingering debt, building credit, or even placing a down payment on a house.
+The Clinic’s VITA tax preparation program alone was thrilled to provide free tax preparation for 5,284 returns, leading to $7.9 million in refunds and saving $1.3 million in tax preparation fees for New Yorkers who need it most.
+For low-income Americans, the tax refund often represents a significant portion of their annual income – up to 40% – and gives them the opportunity to achieve their financial goals by kickstarting a savings account, paying off lingering debt, building credit, or even placing a down payment on a house.

 Plus, watch Director of Services, Stefan Hench, featured on Fox 5 discuss the Clinic’s VITA program!